Boruch-Baum/uBO-Scope/README.md

 [uBO-Scope](https://github.com/gorhill/uBO-Scope), for the purpose of improving its visibility for users who opt for a dark firefox theme, or any theme for which the default font color is light.
-For this git branch, *dark-theme*, minor changes were made to a single file [popup.css](./css/popup.css), to present the pop-up window as light text on a black background.
+For this git branch, minor changes were made to a single file [popup.css](./css/popup.css), to present the pop-up window as light text on a black background.
 A second file, [popup.css-light-theme](./css/popup.css-light-theme), retains the